mariomulansky/PySpike/Readme.md

     cd PySpike
     python setup.py build_ext --inplace

-The you can run the tests using the `nosetests` test framework:
+Then you can run the tests using the `nosetests` test framework:

     cd test
     nosetests